Henry Box Brown: Escape

 Smith went to Philadelphia to consult members of the Pennsylvania Anti-Slavery Society on how to accomplish the escape, meeting with minister James Miller McKim, William Still, and Cyrus Burleigh.
 He corresponded with them to work out the details after returning to Richmond.
 They advised him to mail the box to the office of Quaker merchant Passmore Williamson, who was active with the Vigilance Committee.

 To get out of work the day he was to escape, Brown burned his hand to the bone with sulfuric acid.
 The box in which Brown was shipped was 3 by 2.67 by 2 ft and displayed the words "dry goods" on it.
-It was lined with baize, a coarse woolen cloth, and he carried only a small portion of water and a few biscuits.
-There was a single hole cut for air, and it was nailed and tied with straps.
-Brown later wrote that his uncertain method of travel was worth the risk: "if you have never been deprived of your liberty, as I was, you cannot realize the power of that hope of freedom, which was to me indeed, an anchor to the soul both sure and steadfast."
+It was lined with baize, a coarse woolen cloth.
+He carried only a small portion of water and a few biscuits.
+A single hole was cut for air, and it was nailed and tied with straps.
+Brown later wrote that his uncertain method of travel was worth the risk: "If you have never been deprived of your liberty, as I was, you cannot realize the power of that hope of freedom, which was to me indeed, an anchor to the soul both sure and steadfast."

-During the trip, which began on March 29, 1849, Brown's box was transported by wagon, railroad, steamboat, wagon again, railroad, ferry, railroad, and finally delivery wagon, being completed in 27 hours.
-Despite the instructions on the box of "handle with care" and "this side up," several times carriers placed the box upside-down or handled it roughly.
-Brown remained still and avoided detection.
+On March 29, 1849, the trip finally began.
+Over the next 27 hours, Brown's box was transported by wagon, railroad, steamboat, wagon again, railroad, ferry, railroad, and finally delivery wagon.
+Despite the instructions on the box of "handle with care" and "this side up", carriers often placed the box upside-down or handled it roughly.
+Brown remained still, however and avoided detection.